 He wrote important names, dates, places, timelines etc. on the blackboard for us to note down and memorize.
 After that, he just told us stories.
 And, boy, how well did he tell them.
 For the first time ever history came alive for us.
 Strange names became personalities, obscure battles in faraway places happened right in front of our eyes in all their chaotic glory; we saw magnificent monuments being built by thousands of workers, our hearts skipped quite a few beats as Shivaji staged an audacious escape from the Mughal prison.
 It was all fantastic.
 It lasted two weeks.
 We had a proper social science teacher after that and the fun stopped.

-Years later, when I was in college, I had a Malayali hostelmate who was quite a buzzkill, at least in cricket related matters.
+Years later, when I was in college, I had a Malayali hostelmate who was quite a buzzkill.
 Armed with a smart phone and CI statsguru, he was determined to puncture many of the popularly accepted but factually untrue notions about Indian cricket.
-You can’t say, for example, if Sachin scored a century, India likely to lose the match without him telling you that that was not the case actually.
-Sachin scored 100 centuries (51 in tests, 49 in ODIs) out of which 53 centuries resulted in Wins, 20 in Draws, and only 25 centuries resulted in Losses, he’d say quietly, derailing the hitherto free-flowing inebriated conversation to a halt.
+You can’t say, for example, if Sachin scored a century, India would lose the match without him telling you that that was not the case actually.
+Sachin scored 100 centuries (51 in tests, 49 in ODIs) out of which 53 centuries resulted in Wins, 20 in Draws, and only 25 centuries resulted in Losses, he’d say quietly, derailing the hitherto free-flowing inebriated conversation.
 One match Tied and another one produced No Result, he’d add for good measure.
-You can’t say Rahul Dravid was a bad captain either, or that Sourav Ganguly was particularly a good one.
+You couldn’t say Rahul Dravid was a bad captain or that Sourav Ganguly was particularly a good one.
 Your story will be refuted and refuted with stats.

 I have always thought that human beings, diverse as we are, can be broadly divided into these two categories: story tellers and fact checkers.
 Some like to tell stories, some others like to test the veracity of the stories being told.